debbhie/deborah-turank/README.md

-# DATA ANALYST
+# DATA ANALYST | PYTHON EXPERT

 ## About Me
 I am Deborah Zichat Turank, a data analyst from Nigeria.
-I am passionate about uncovering insight from data that aid decision-making.
-Although i'm new to tech world, my enthusiasm for numbers and solving problems drives me to excel in this dynamic field.

-My journey into the world of data analysis began with my obsession for charts and numbers, the desire to understand and interpret stories through data.
-I have solid foundation in programming language such as SQL, data visualization, data cleaning, powerBi, tableau, microsoft excel, IBM SPSS and statistics.

-During my internship at APPCLICK ICT ACADEMY located at Ibadan Nigeria, i worked on projects that includes querying SQL database, data cleaning on microsoft excel and data visualization on powerBi.
-I have also handled personal projects which includes data cleaning, exploratory data analysis, programming language (SQL) and creating visualizations to communicate insights.
-These experiences have reinenforced my passion for data analysis and eqipped me with valuable practical skills.

-one major fun fact about me is that i enjoy cooking and listening to music, this act has contributed to my well-rounded approach to problem solving and collaboration.

-I am currrently seeking opportunities to kick start my career as a data analyst and contribute my skills to a dynamic team.
-I am eager to learn, grow and make positive impact through data.
-Let's connect and explore how we can work together to unlock the power of data.
+I’m skilled Data Analyst with extensive hands-on experience working with real-world datasets during my internships.
+I specialize in data visualization, big data analysis, and the use of Python to explore large datasets, often with millions of records.
+My skillset spans across industries, making me adept at tackling challenges in both the public and private sectors as well as consumer-focused areas.
+I am highly proficient in:
+Python for exploring and analyzing large datasets.
+SQL for efficient querying of databases.
+Tableau and PowerBI for creating impactful visualizations.
+Microsoft Excel for detailed analysis and reporting.
+My technical expertise aligns with my drive for continuous growth and achievement.

+Beyond data analysis, I am a passionate advocate for environmental sustainability, specifically focusing on waste reduction, reuse, and recycling.
+I’ve had the privilege of speaking to audiences across various organizations, sharing insights on the value of waste management and its critical role in public health and environmental conservation.
+Leveraging my data analysis skills, I’ve conducted research on the impact of plastic waste on human health, particularly when improperly disposed of and contaminating marine environments.

+I am also committed to empowering women and girls to pursue careers in data analysis.
+My mission is to help others cultivate a research mindset, build rewarding careers, and excel in the tech industry.
+I’ve contributed to organizations like Evolufyafrica and the Provident Green Club of Lagos, supporting initiatives that align with my values.

+As I continue to grow in the tech space, I am actively seeking opportunities to expand my skill set and take on challenges that will drive my personal and professional development.
+I am eager to bring my expertise to a company that values innovation and growth.

 ## Work Experience
 ### Job Title